javatechy/fab-backend/README.md

 Assumptions:
 -----------------------------

-Assuming following softwares are installed on your machine:
+Assuming:
  * Java 8 is installed
  * Port 8080 is empty , if not please change server.port property in `application.properties` in `src/main/resources`
- * MySQL is installed on the machine on port 3306(default port), if not please change port in application.properties[src/main/resources]
+ * MySQL is installed on the machine on port 3306(default port), if not please change port in `application.properties`
  * DB credentials are same as mentioned in `application.properties`